pflooky/data-caterer-docs/docs/setup/connection/connection.md

 | Kafka            | Kafka                                               |
 | JMS              | Solace                                              |
 | HTTP             | GET, PUT, POST, DELETE, PATCH, HEAD, TRACE, OPTIONS |

+### API

+All connection details require a name.
+Depending on the data source, you can define additional options which may be used by the driver or connector for connecting to the data source.

+### Configuration file

 All connection details follow the same pattern.